 Polycarbonate – A plastic material used for glazing.

-Polyvinyl Butyral (PVB) – Plastic material used as the interlayer in the construction of some types of laminated glass.
+Polyvinyl Butyral (PVB) – A plastic material used as the interlayer in the construction of some types of laminated glass.

-Pre-hanger – A company which buys doors, framing, hardware, glass lites, and other components, and prepares (or pre-hangs) the unit for installation.
+Pre-hanger – A company that buys doors, framing, hardware, glass lites and other components, and prepares (or pre-hangs) the unit for installation.

-Primary active panel – This is the active panel of a bi-hinge door
+Primary active panel – The active panel (X) of a bi-hinge door.

 Prime window – A primary window, as opposed to a storm or combination unit added on.

-Primed window – Optional factory finish to provide units ready to accept finish coat(s).
+Primed window – An optional factory finish making units ready to accept finish coat(s).

 Pyrolytic glass – A glass product that is coated, usually to provide low-emissivity or solar control benefits, during the manufacturing process at the molten glass stage.
 Commonly referred to as a hard coat, this type of coating offers a surface that is generally as durable as an ordinary glass surface, and therefore requires no special handling and does not need to be used in an insulating glass unit.
 The other type of glass coating is a sputter-coat, which is applied in a secondary process.
 Sometimes referred to as a soft-coat, these types of coatings generally require some additional care in handling and fabrication and must be used within an insulating glass unit.

-Quarter round – A stock or special ¼ round unit.
-This unit height and width are equal.
+Quarter round – A stock or special quarter round unit where the height and width are equal.

 R-value – Resistance to thermal transfer or heat flow.
 Higher R-value numbers indicate greater insulating value.
 R-value is frequently used by the insulation industry and is the reciprocal of U-value, a value more generally used in the window industry.